Exempted Company

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Share repurchase: an exempted company may repurchase its shares in the manner authorised by its articles of association or, if the company's articles of association do not authorise the manner and terms of repurchase, then the company may only do so following receipt of an ordinary resolution of its members.
+• An exempted company may repurchase its shares in the manner authorised by its articles of association or, if the company's articles of association do not authorise the manner and terms of repurchase, then the company may only do so with the authorisation of an ordinary resolution.
 No repurchase may take place unless the shares are fully paid, or if as a result of the repurchase there would no longer be any other shares in issue.
+Shares may be repurchased out of profits, share premium or the proceeds of a fresh issue of shares made for the purposes of the repurchase and, if authorised by the articles of association, out of capital.
+If the shares are to be repurchased out of capital, a solvency test must be satisfied.
+Repurchased shares are cancelled automatically unless they are classified as treasury shares in accordance with the Companies Act.

 Any requirements with respect to distributions to shareholders?